Ad-supported interface

 Yardbook makes money from ads in the app and a small payment processing margin.
 You see ads in your business software every day.
 Grassr has no ads, ever.

-Yardbook works.
+Yardbook works, and it’s free.
 It is also ad-supported, desktop-first, and was built for a different decade.
-If you want Yardbook’s $0 price with a modern mobile-first experience and no ads, here are the five alternatives operators actually consider — including the only one that matches Yardbook’s $0 base cost without the ads.
+If you’re ready for a modern, mobile-first experience with no ads, here are the five alternatives operators actually consider — including the one that trades Yardbook’s ad-supported free for $199/yr flat and zero ads.

 Yardbook is genuinely free, and that earns it real loyalty.
 Reviewers consistently call it “a very good program for the cost.”
 The friction shows up in attention and UX, not dollars: